Doc Holliday: Public reputation

-Holliday maintained a fierce persona as was sometimes needed for a gambler to earn respect.
+Holliday maintained a fierce persona, as was sometimes needed for a gambler to earn respect.
 He had a contemporary reputation as a skilled gunfighter which modern historians generally regard as accurate.
 Tombstone resident George W. Parsons wrote that Holliday confronted Johnny Ringo in January 1882, telling him, "All I want of you is ten paces out in the street."
 Ringo and he were prevented from a gunfight by the Tombstone police, who arrested both.
 During the Gunfight at the O.K.
 Corral, Holliday initially carried a shotgun and shot at and may have killed Tom McLaury.
 Holliday was grazed by a bullet fired by Frank McLaury and shot back.
 After Virgil was maimed in a January ambush, Holliday was part of a federal posse led by Deputy U.S. Marshal Wyatt Earp who guarded him on his way to the railroad in Tucson.
 There they found Frank Stilwell apparently waiting for the Earps in the rail yard.
 A warrant for Holliday's arrest was issued after Stilwell was found dead with multiple gunshot wounds.
 Holliday was part of Earp's federal posse when they killed three other outlaw Cowboys during the Earp Vendetta Ride.
 Holliday reported that he had been arrested 17 times, four attempts had been made to hang him, and that he survived ambush five times.

 Character

 Throughout his lifetime, Holliday was known by many of his peers as a tempered, calm, Southern gentleman.
 In an 1896 article, Wyatt Earp said: "I found him a loyal friend and good company.
 He was a dentist whom necessity had made a gambler; a gentleman whom disease had made a vagabond; a philosopher whom life had made a caustic wit; a long, lean blonde fellow nearly dead with consumption and at the same time the most skillful gambler and nerviest, speediest, deadliest man with a six-gun I ever knew."

 In a newspaper interview, Holliday was once asked if his conscience ever troubled him.
 He is reported to have said, "I coughed that up with my lungs, years ago."

-Bat Masterson, who had several contacts with Holliday over his lifetime, the two men coming to dislike each other and tolerate each other only as friends of Wyatt Earp, said "in a magazine essay about Doc Holliday...
-'While he never did anything to entitle him to a Statue in the Hall of Fame, Doc Holliday was nevertheless a most picturesque character on the western border in those days when the pistol instead of law determined issues....
-Holliday had a mean disposition and an ungovernable temper, and under the influence of liquor was a most dangerous man….
-Physically, Doc Holliday was a weakling who could not have whipped a healthy fifteen-year-old boy in a go-as-you-please fistfight', pointing out that this was why Doc was quick to go for his gun when threatened."